Photonsters/anycubic-photon-docs/FAQ.md

 Here is a link to how to hollow with Meshmixer (a free program) https://www.youtube.com/watch?v=ZXu6VYj4Um0

-### I can see/print the supports in my .photon sliced file but not my model
+### I can see/print the supports in my .photon sliced file but not my model?
 The normals of your model are reversed.
 Flip them or they wont print. or your model has errors.
 - [How to flip normals in meshmixer - Youtube](https://www.youtube.com/watch?v=pa9R-gPUNwg)
 - [Meshmixer to repair holes - Youtube](https://youtu.be/kfmY4Wk8bhA)